 3. Use either a special washing cup (a large, two-handled cup) or a regular glass without handles ― providing the top rim has no indentations or spout and holds at least 5 ounces.

 4. Remove any rings from your fingers.
 Hold the cup in your right hand while filling it with water from the tap.

-5. Pass the cup to your left hand and then pour about half the water over the right hand, soaking the hand on both sides from the wrist down.
-You want every area of the hand to be wet.
+5. Pass the cup to your left hand and then pour about half the water ― pouring twice in quick succession ― over the right hand.
+Soak the hand on both sides from the wrist down, getting every area of the hand wet.

 6. Now pass the cup to your right hand and repeat on the left side.
 (Refill the cup if necessary.)